Ruslando/ruslan-homepage/index.md

-      I am generally interested in any develepmonts in the field of computer science, more specifically in (low-level) computer graphics, engine pipelines (and a little bit of shader programming) and most recently have been really enganged in developments in machine learning / deep learning, specifically network architectures and optimization techniques in deep learning applications.
+      I am generally interested in any develepmonts in the field of computer science, more specifically in (low-level) computer graphics (and a little bit of shader programming) and most recently have been really enganged in developments in machine learning / deep learning, specifically network architectures and optimization techniques in deep learning applications.

       #### Academic